| | | | | |

 -clothes

-Typically once you get to college you’ll write out all of your expectations and sign off on them, but at least you can get a head start on the conversation and maybe even see if changing roommates is possible if you see this person may not be a good fit.
+Typically once you get to college you’ll write out all of your expectations and sign off on them, but at least you can get a head start on the conversation.

 Get to packing!